success7121995/tidbum/project-context.md

 # TidBum - Expo React Native Project

 ## Project Overview
 TidBum is a React Native application built with Expo SDK 53, featuring a modern tech stack with TypeScript, Tailwind CSS (via NativeWind), and various React Native libraries for enhanced functionality.
-The app focuses on media library management with automatic permission handling, iOS settings integration, streamlined album creation forms with validation, and a robust local SQLite database for data persistence.
+The app focuses on media library management with automatic permission handling, iOS settings integration, streamlined album creation forms with validation, a robust local SQLite database for data persistence, and a responsive grid-based album gallery interface.
+The codebase follows a well-organized structure with clear separation of concerns and consistent code organization patterns.

 ## Tech Stack